Letters From Swaziland

 I spent two nights in Tel Aviv.
 I was a bit stunned by the heavy traffic, apartments bristling with TV antennas, and so many white people – particularly children.
 In Swaziland there are a good number of whites, but they send most or all their children off to school in South Africa.

-The old city (the walled area) is exotic in the strictest meaning of the word and despite its tourist appeal maintains its quaintness and flavor.
+The old city of Jerusalem (the walled area) is exotic in the strictest meaning of the word and despite its tourist appeal maintains its quaintness and flavor.
 There is very little that is modern inside it.
 After wandering through the streets, I perched myself up on top of the western wall and with binoculars scanned the Mount of Olives, Gesthemane and other spots that you are familiar with in name and verse.

 I have been staying in Youth Hostels here – they cost about $1.20 a night for warm beds and another $1.50 for eats – good deal actually.
 I plan to stay here another two to five days and then head north to Galilee and Nazareth, then west to Haifa and back to Tel Aviv where I will either get myself onto a kibbutz or fly onto Greece.